sarisabban/VaxDesign/README.md

 ## Requirements:
 1. Make sure you install [PyRosetta](http://www.pyrosetta.org) as the website describes.
-2. You will also need to install [Rosetta](https://www.rosettacommons.org/) as the website describes.
-3. Use the following command (in GNU/Linux) will install all necessary programs, python libraries, and databases required for this script to run successfully:
+2. Use the following commands (in GNU/Linux) to install all nessesary programs and Python libraries for this script to run successfully:

-To setup everything and allows calculating fragments locally (approximately 3 hours to complete).

-`python3 VaxDesign.py setup all`

-To setup everything but generates fragments at the Robetta Server (approximately 5 minutes to complete).

-`python3 VaxDesign.py setup small`
+`sudo apt install python3-pip pymol DSSP gnuplot && sudo python3 -m pip install numpy biopython bs4`

 ## How To Use:
 1. Use the following command to run the script: